 Alleys & Ruins no. 83, Stadium (2006, Miami, FL, 3:30am)

 Bay Biscayne is in front of the stadium, and spectators would watch boat races, but the stadium was also a venue for big concerts on a floating stage.
-Jimi Hendrix, The Who, The Eagles and many others performed there.
+Jimi Hendrix, The Who, The Eagles and even Elvis performed there.
 People would show up in their bathing suits and go swimming during the concert.
 By all accounts, this was the greatest venue ever for shows!

 In 2006, I’m in Miami where I meet Emmett, a young graffiti artist.
 He sees my work and tells me he has a place I have to see.
 That night he takes me to the remnants of Miami’s Marine Stadium.